Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 If you own a German shepherd, you should consult regularly with your vet about your dog’s diet.
 Depending on what issues it has, you may need to adjust by eliminating certain kinds of food, adding supplements, or even designing a raw food diet.

 With attention and care, you should be able to keep your dog's stomach issues in check so that he can live happily and you don’t have to clean up too many messes.

-Diarrhea in German shepherds can be caused by a number of factors, but it’s most commonly caused by a food intolerance or parasite.
+Diarrhea in German Shepherds can be caused by a number of factors, but it’s most commonly caused by food intolerance or parasite.
 If your dog is having diarrhea regularly, your first step should usually be to check for parasites, which your vet can then help you treat.